 The bottom line is if you’re young, want to party, make lots of new friends and enjoy the best of Buenos Aires’s nightlife, this is the spot to stay.

-If you want to more Latin Americans, instead of mostly Americans and Europeans, practice your Spanish, or actually want to sleep at night you’d be better off looking for another hostel.
+If you want to more Latin Americans, instead of mostly Americans and Europeans, practice your Spanish, or actually want to sleep at night you’d be better off looking for another hostel or maybe booking the Victoria Hotel.

 Worth noting are the numerous ‘Milhouse Marriages.’
 Here, romance has blossomed many times from what began as mere beer-goggled glances across the lounge.